 Voting by mail is nonpartisan.
-Making voting easier, cheaper and safer is good no matter what your affiliation.
+Making voting easier, cheaper, and safer is good no matter what your affiliation.
 Studies show no benefit to one side or the other.

-With no evidence whatsoever, President Donald Trump on April 7 said, "Mail ballots, they cheat.
+With no evidence whatsoever, President Trump last month said, "Mail ballots, they cheat.
 Mail ballots are very dangerous for this country because of cheaters."
 We take offense at that.
 It's false.
 It's illogical.
 It's wrong.
 He's making it up.
 We know, because, like we said, we've been voting by mail for 20 years.
-The president doesn't want to allow people to vote by mail, but he did it in 2008 and 2020.
+The President doesn't want to allow people to vote by mail, but he did it in 2008 and 2020.
+Now he has taken aim at Michigan's rights and abilities to vote by mail.
+During his visit to Michigan on Thursday, he repeated a threat to withhold funding from Michigan if it mails out absentee ballot applications.

-A Senate bill now introduced would give everyone the choice to vote by mail while preserving states' power to make their own decisions about voting procedures.
+A bill in the U.S. Senate would give everyone the choice to vote by mail while preserving states' power to make their own decisions about voting procedures.
 You might check to see if your senators support this measure.
 That would tell you a lot about whether or not they want more people to vote.